ffachrial/Landmarks/README.md

 # Landmarks
-This code based from SwiftUI tutorial about how to create view
+This code based from SwiftUI tutorial - developer.apple.com about how to create iOS, watchOS, and macOS application.
+Still have a problem on how to show back button on watchOS.